-We create openings to directly experience interbeing with ourselves, others and the natural world.
-Interbeing is a feeling beyond the thinking mind and underlies all other emotions.
+We nurture thin places where we can directly experience interbeing with ourselves, others and the natural world.
+Interbeing lies beyond the thinking mind and at the heart of every emotion:

 At the heart of every emotion is a singular meta-emotion, a primordial feeling as palpable as is subtle, manifesting as the “sensation” of self-transcending sentient presence.
 This feeling—the feeling of Being—never leaves us.Emotional Intimacy by Robert Masters

-The Śaiva Tantra tradition opens a way to directly experience interbeing with yourself, others and the natural world.
+The Śaiva Tantra tradition opens a way for us to directly experience interbeing with ourselves, others and the natural world.

 Christopher Wallis, also known as Hareesh, has a B.A. in Religion and Classics from the University of Rochester, an M.A. in Sanskrit from U.C.
 Berkeley, an M.Phil. in Classical Indian Religions from Oxford, and a Ph.D. on the traditions of Śaiva Tantra from Berkeley.
 He received traditional education at yoga āshrams in upstate New York and India in meditation, kīrtan, mantra-science, āsana, karma-yoga, and more.
 He currently teaches meditation, yoga darśana (philosophy), Tantrik philosophy, Sanskrit, mantra-science, and offers spiritual counseling.
 Hareesh is the author of Tantra Illuminated: The Philosophy, History, and Practice of a Timeless Tradition and The Recognition Sutras: Illuminating a 1,000-Year-Old Spiritual Masterpiece.